-The rest of the proof is the same as in the Euclidean space.
-This proves the following theorem. \begin{theorem}[]{Global convergence for Hölder initial and target data}{} Let $\mu_0$ and $\nu_0$ be Hölder continuous probability densities on a closed manifold $(M,g)$.
-We consider the curve $\mu_t$ global solution of equation \eqref{EqHold}.
-We just proved it is defined and Hölder continuous at all time.
+The rest of the proof follows the same steps as in the Euclidean space.
+This proves: \begin{theorem}[Global convergence for Hölder initial and target data] Let $\mu_0$ and $\nu_0$ be Hölder continuous probability densities on a closed manifold $(M,g)$.
+Consider the curve $\mu_t$ global solution of equation \eqref{EqHold}.
+We have just proved that it is defined and Hölder continuous at all times.
 Then

 \end{theorem}